Self-publishing is not for dreamers, and it is certainly not a quick and easy get rich quick scheme.

 Writing is an art form that has never been an instant cash cow for authors.

-But there were many thousands more authors and writers whose books were either lost in the mid-list or, who were never published at all and their manuscripts were left lying in a slush pile.
+But there were many thousands more authors and writers whose books were either lost in the mid-list or, who were never published at all, and their manuscripts were left lying in a slush pile.

-The list of rich writers is probably only slightly longer than rich painters.
+The list of rich writers who earn millions is probably only slightly longer than rich painters.

-Self-publishing has not changed the way the book market works, nor have the chances of overnight success increased.
+Self-publishing has not changed how the book market works, nor has the chance of overnight success increased.

 Wild expectations from self-publishing

 In my mind, the turning point was when Amanda Hocking’s success became big news.
-That she was a total outlier didn’t matter to many who read about, and envied her success.
+That she was a total outlier didn’t matter to many who read about and envied her success.

-Well, I’m sure a lot of people had the same idea in the 60’s and wanted to be the next Beatles, Mick Jagger, Cher or Cat Stevens.
+Well, I’m sure a lot of people had the same idea in the ’60s and wanted to be the next Beatles, Mick Jagger, Cher, or Cat Stevens.

-You either need to be so brilliantly talented, exceedingly fortunate or be in the right place at the right time with the right people.
+You either need to be so brilliantly talented and exceedingly fortunate or be in the right place at the right time with the right people.

-The moment has passed, but Amanda Hocking can possibly build upon her popularity created at that precise and maybe fortunate point in time.
+The moment has passed.
+But Amanda Hocking can possibly build upon her popularity created at that precise and maybe fortunate point in time.

 Then and now in book publishing

-Before self-publishing, your only choice was to take your chances with a literary agent and then, very, very very few manuscripts made it all the way to publication.
+Before self-publishing, your only choice was to take your chances with a literary agent.
+And then, very, very, very few manuscripts made it all the way to publication.

 Now that we have the opportunity to take either the traditional route to publishing or to self-publish, the odds of success have not changed at all.

-But there are not more readers in the world today than in years past, and book buyers are definitely not suddenly spending more on books.
+But there are not more readers in the world today than in years past, and book buyers are not suddenly spending more on books.

 In fact, due to the effect ebooks have had on book prices, readers are paying a lot less for books today than twenty years ago.

-The biggest positive is that readers are now the ultimate decision makers in the book market, and not literary agents and publishers.
+The biggest positive is that readers are now the ultimate decision-makers in the book market and not literary agents and publishers.